 <style> tags in your HTML document, and in separate CSS files.
 Choose Markup ⇒ CSS ⇒ Format

 One of the current rages is to condense commonly-called files such as external style sheets, and there are any number of ways to do this.
 Within BBEdit, the easiest way is to use Markup ⇒ Utilities ⇒ Optimize to remove unneeded space from your external CSS.
 This is straightforward, utterly easy, and within a couple of bytes of the more sophisticated methods.
 Should you ever need to edit your CSS, simply apply Markup ⇒ CSS ⇒ Format, make your changes, and then re-optimize.

 generic Optimize function leaves comments and some other elements that the true CSS minimizers remove.
 In most cases, the difference in file size is minimal, and leaving the comments allows you to have just one CSS file, rather than one with all the comments (for editing) and a minimized one without (for publication).

-The only problem you may run into with this technique comes when you have a caching set up (such as Cloudflare or Incapsula), as these services may not recognize that your file has changed.
+The only problem you may run into with this technique comes when you have a caching set up (including Cloudflare or Incapsula), as these services may not recognize that your file has changed.
 You can either purge the cache by logging into the admin section of your service, or by adding a suffix to your CSS call that gives it a unique name, which alerts the cache service that the file has changed.
 So, instead of naming your CSS file

 bbedit.css, you would use something like